The Tapping Evidence Base

 Inflated effect sizes, corrected.
 Several effect sizes had been carried over from secondary sources as if they were a treatment's advantage over a control group, when the primary paper actually reported a within-group before-and-after change (a larger, less meaningful number).
 Where the primary paper published a correction (a corrigendum), we show the corrected figure and note that the original was revised.

 Duplicate studies merged.
-21 records turned out to be the same study catalogued twice — often once from a direct source and once from a meta-analysis table, sometimes with slightly different numbers.
+38 records turned out to be the same study catalogued twice — often once from a direct source and once from a meta-analysis table, sometimes with slightly different numbers.
 We kept the best-sourced version of each and removed the rest so no single study is counted more than once.
-The removed records remain in the downloadable dataset, tagged as duplicates, for full transparency.
+The removed records remain in the complete downloadable JSON dataset, tagged as duplicates, for full transparency.

 Study types labelled honestly.
 A meta-analysis is not a study; a review is not a trial; an n=1 case report is not a randomized controlled trial.
 We corrected records whose design label overstated what was actually done, and the headline count now reads "studies and reviews" rather than implying every entry is a primary study.